 Tracy Wasylow dubs it, “Cold Lake’s Loch Ness Monster” and I wonder how long it will be before film crews come searching for it.
 Brian points out French Bay to us and says we can camp there - if we dare.

-The only supernatural sight this evening is the scenery.
-Golden light illuminates the shoreline as diving birds dip in and out of the waves.
 Brian reveals “there are 15 nice beaches on the lake with five different colours of sand, and only five [are] accessible by car.”
 Secluded, boat-in only beaches?
 Yes, please!
 Garnet Beach’s purple sand beckons.

 At a secret spot, on the east end of the lake, Brian puts large spoons and flashers on our lines and sends them deep into the crystal-clear water with the help of downriggers.
 The setup is similar to what I’ve used for salmon on the West Coast.
 We troll for lake trout at two miles per hour, the speed of cisco, and watch our lines for bites.